-UP In this position, the chain rotates counterclockwise.
+UP In this position, the chain rotates counterclockwise, if it has a gearbox.
+The winch cable reels in if it has a winch instead.
 CENTER This is the neutral position.
-DOWN In this position, the chain rotates clockwise.
+DOWN In this position, the chain rotates clockwise if it has a gearbox.
+The winch cable reels out if it has a winch.